Content may not apply to all models. Consult your owner's manual for specific information about your vehicle.

 Use the air-conditioning and heating systems at the same time.
 As the cabin interior cools, the A/C draws moisture out of the air.
 When used with the heater, it makes the interior drier and warmer.
 This procedure works whenever the outside temperature is above 32 degrees Fahrenheit.

 Turn on the fan, the defroster, and the A/C. Adjust the temperature control so the air flow from the defroster feels warm.
 Turn on the rear window defogger.

 Removing frost and ice from the windshield exterior

-Start the engine and select defrost.
-Switch the fan and temperature controls to the maximum.
-To rapidly remove exterior frost or ice from the windshield, first select the Recirculation Mode.
-Once the windshield is clear, select the Fresh Air Mode to avoid fogging the windows.
+Start the engine and turn on the windshield defroster.
+Turn the fan and temperature controls to maximum.
+To rapidly remove exterior frost or ice from the windshield, first select Recirculation Mode.
+Once the windshield is clear, select Fresh Air Mode to avoid fogging the windows.
 The air will get warmer and clear the windows faster as the engine warms up.
 Once the windows clear, close the side vents with the dial beside each vent.
 This will send more air to the windshield defroster vents.
-For safety, make sure you have a clear view through all the windows before driving away.
+For safety, make sure you have a clear view through all the windows before driving.

 Caring for the A/C system

 Run the air conditioning at least once a week during the cold weather months.
-Run it for at least ten minutes while driving at a steady speed with the engine at normal operating temperature.
+Do this for at least 10 minutes while driving at a steady speed with the engine at normal operating temperature.
 This circulates the lubricating oil contained in the refrigerant.
 In cold weather, never turn the fan off except during the first few minutes of operation.
 Your climate control system will work best if you keep air circulating.

 Need more help?
 Contact your local Acura Dealer for assistance.